lecondon/PriorityFlow/README.md

 + Reed Maxwell (rmaxwell@mines.edu)

 #### Citation
-For more details on the model and if you use EcoSLIM in published work please cite the following reference:
+For more details on the model and if you use PriorityFlow in published work please cite the following reference:
    *Condon, LE and RM Maxwell (2019).
 Modified priority flood and global slope enforcement algorithm for topographic processing in physically based hydrologic modeling applications.
 Computers & Geosciences, [doi:10.1016/j.cageo.2019.01.20](https://doi.org/10.1016/j.cageo.2019.01.020).*